top of page

 EX NUNC expands its activity beyond the digital world, in collaboration with partner institutions.

-In 2023 EX NUNC is engaged in a collaboration with TBA21, for the curation and development of the Spring Semester of OCEAN / UNI.
+In 2023 EX NUNC was engaged in a collaboration with TBA21, for the curation and development of the Spring Semester of OCEAN / UNI.

 The work of EX NUNC has been supported by cultural and academic institutions such as Goldsmiths College, The Showroom, Goethe-Institut, British Council and Danish Art Foundation, among others.

-EX NUNC was founded in 2016 by Chiara Cartuccia and Celeste Ricci, and it is directed by Chiara Cartuccia.
+EX NUNC was founded in 2016 by Chiara Cartuccia and Celeste Ricci, and it is currently run by Chiara Cartuccia.
 For the years 2022/23, Chiara's curatorial work within EX NUNC is supported by fundings from Arts Council England.

 grant_png_black.png